Yassamin Ansari: 2024

 Ansari had been considered a potential 2024 contender for Arizona's 3rd congressional district.
 She announced her candidacy for the seat on April 4, 2023, and led early fundraising in the race.
 In September 2023, Axios reported that Ansari and Raquel Terán would likely dominate the race.
 Ansari raised over $325,000 in the first quarter of 2024, bringing her total raised to more than $1.35 million.
-In August 2024, Ansari won the primary by just 39 votes, and easily won the general election in the deep-blue district, winning nearly 71% of the vote.
+In August 2024, Ansari won the primary by 39 votes, and won the general election in the deep-blue district, winning nearly 71% of the vote.

 Tenure

 In November 2024, Ansari was elected the Democratic freshman class president.
 Ansari chose to boycott Donald Trump's inauguration, choosing instead to attend a Martin Luther King Jr. Day March in Phoenix, in her district.
 In April 2025, she joined a group of Democratic colleagues in the House in traveling to El Salvador to investigate the condition of Kilmar Abrego Garcia.
+Ansari appointed Sarah Ghermay to serve as her chief of staff.

+On April 6, 2026, Ansari announced her intent to introduce impeachment articles against Defense Secretary Pete Hegseth, citing the Iran war and repeated perceived violations of his oath of office and the Constitution.